Arts based research

 Find out more about RESPECT here.

-I am currently working as an artist-researcher with an interdisciplinary team from UWE on AHRC-funded, VIP-CLEAR: Voices in a Pandemic: Children’s Lockdown Experiences Applied to Recovery.
-Our research explores how the COVID-19 pandemic has impacted on the learning, development, health and wellbeing of 3 to 11 year olds living in disadvantaged areas of Bristol.
+This AHRC-funded research explored how the COVID-19 pandemic restrictions impacted on the learning, development, health and wellbeing of 3 to 11 year olds living in disadvantaged areas of Bristol.

-Taking a creative approach can allow participants to express things in their own way, and I aimed to design accessible and enjoyable sessions, not only so that participants had a good time, but so they also stayed engaged with the research process over the longer term.
+Taking a creative approach can allow participants to express things in their own way.
+In consultation with the team, I designed and delivered a range of creative sessions to enable children to express their worldviews, perceptions and experiences during the COVID-19 pandemic, and what their hopes and ambitions were for the future.
+The sessions aimed to be accessible and enjoyable sessions so that participants had a good time and would stay engaged with the research process over the longer term.

 Creative diary activities

-Our processes had to work effectively in and out of lockdown restrictions and the three phases of creative activity shifted between online and face-to-face, first-hand and second-hand, digital and hardcopy.
+Our processes had to work effectively in and out of different lockdown restrictions and the three phases of creative activity shifted between online and face-to-face, first-hand and second-hand, digital and hard copy.
 We also engaged staff and parents in some of the creative activities to gain a contextualised view of the children’s experiences.
-The COVID restrictions were very restrictive for children, so it was particularly important that our demands on participants should not feel formal, repetitive or boring, or introduce any additional stress into their lives.
+The COVID rules were very restrictive for many children, so it was particularly important that our demands on participants should not feel formal, repetitive or boring, or introduce any additional stress into their lives.

 Deep mapping